junwatu/ai-narrative-and-voices/blog/README.md

 ## **Introduction**

 This blog focuses on leveraging AI to generate narrative voices and titles for documentary videos.
-We’ll explore how to implement this using a tech stack that includes Node.js for backend operations, GridDB for managing video metadata, OpenAI for AI-driven text and voice generation, and React for building an interactive frontend.
+We’ll explore implementing this using a tech stack that includes Node.js for backend operations, GridDB for managing video metadata, OpenAI for AI-driven text and voice generation, and React for building an interactive frontend.

 ## Run The Application